zhouqr2000/compuware-ispw-operations-plugin-contributed-to-jenkinsci/README.md

     parameters, click the question mark for more details.
 Each of the action may have different set of properties, if the job support web hook callback, additional event related properties must be provided.
-    The web hook callback only works for pipeline build.
+    The webhook callback only works for pipeline build.

 ### Using Pipeline Syntax to Generate Pipeline Script